-- (a) Building external appearance - (b) Setback from internal boundaries and roads - (c) Effects on the transportation network: an integrated transport assessment, including a comprehensive travel, access and parking plan shall be provided to manage transport impacts related to the activity, and may include directional street map signage to assist pedestrian and vehicle movements to the site. - (d) Landscaping - (e) Screening of outdoor storage and parking areas and its siting proximate to adjoining properties. - (f) Noise - (g) The positive effects of the activity. - ii Commercial activities with a gross floor area of more than 400m2 in the Lakeview sub-zone and Commercial Activities and Visitor Accommodation within land bounded by Hay, Beach, Lake and Man Streets
+- (a) The design and layout of building and activities on the site.
+Building external appearance - (b) Setback from internal boundaries and roads. - (c) To manage effects on the transportation network: an integrated transport assessment, including a comprehensive travel, access and parking plan shall be provided to address manage transport impacts related to the activity, and may include directional street map signage to assist pedestrian and vehicle movements to the site. - (d) Provision for landscaping. - (e) Provision for screening of outdoor storage and parking areas and its siting proximate to adjoining properties. - (f) Management of the effects of noise. - (g) The positive effects of the activity.

+iii Commercial activities with a gross floor area of more than 400m2 in the Lakeview sub-zone and Commercial Activities and Visitor Accommodation within land bounded by Hay, Beach, Lake and Man Streets